Pyle Community Council

 The street of Longlands Close in Pyle was the site of Pyle Inn a coaching inn which was used by passing travellers using the West Wales to London turnpike.
 Lord Nelson stayed a the Inn on his way to visit the naval installations in Pembrokeshire, as did Isambard Kingdom Brunel during the construction of the Great Western Railway line through South Wales.

 Kenfig Hill (Welsh: Mynydd Cynffig) although equal in size to Pyle it has a much shorter history dating back to the mining industry of the 19th century.
 Kenfig Hill has its own places of worship the main two being St Theodore’s Church (Anglican Church in Wales) and Pisgah Chapel (Welsh Baptist).
 The Talbot Community Centre is owned by and run for the community.
-The sports fields of Croft Goch is home to both Kenfig Hill RFC (the Mules), Kenfig Hill AFC.
+The sports fields of Croft Goch is home to both Kenfig Hill RFC (the Mules), and Kenfig Hill AFC.
 The village is also the ancestorial home the Kenfig Hill & District Male Voice Choir.